goodyduru/goodyduru.github.io/_drafts/2024-01-16-ipc-shared-memory.md

 ***

 <div id="footer-note-1">[2] Most CPU architectures support both addressing mode.
 Booting a system usually starts with physical addressing, after which the kernel switches to virtual addressing before the first application process is even started.
-You can see where the Linux kernel carries out this switch for x86 <a href="https://github.com/torvalds/linux/blob/9d1694dc91ce7b80bc96d6d8eaf1a1eca668d847/arch/x86/boot/pm.c#L103">here</a>  </div>
+You can see how the Linux kernel carries out this switch for x86 <a href="https://github.com/torvalds/linux/blob/9d1694dc91ce7b80bc96d6d8eaf1a1eca668d847/arch/x86/boot/pm.c#L103">here</a>  </div>

 ***